 Justin Tallis – Pool / Getty Images

-A recent survey from KFF found that just under one in five parents are eager to get their children under 5 vaccinated right away.
+A recent survey from KFF found that just under 1 in 5 parents are eager to get their children under five vaccinated right away.

-More than half of parents said they feel they do not have enough information about the vaccines’ safety and efficacy for children under age 5 — which could change after the public FDA advisory meetings to discuss the pediatric data.
+However, the KFF poll more than half of parents said that they feel they do not have enough information about the vaccines’ safety and efficacy for children under age 5 — which could change after the public FDA advisory meetings to discuss the pediatric data.

 Copyright © 2022, ABC Audio.
 All rights reserved.